pedrodenovo/family-life-plus-client/README.md

 2. Start the client on your device.
       * On **Windows**, run the `start.bat` file.
       * On **Termux**, type and run `cd family-life-plus-client || node app.js`.
-3. Choose a user option.
-Use the arrow keys and press Enter, or type the number of the option:
+3. Login & Authentication: when you start the server for the first time, a verification link will appear in your console.
-    1.  **Copy and open the link** in your browser.
+    * **Copy and open the link** in your browser.
-    2.  **Log in** with your Patreon account.
+    * **Log in** with your Patreon account.
-    3. Wait for the **green success message** in your browser before returning to the console.
+    * Wait for the **green success message** in your browser before returning to the console.

     > ⚠️ **Requirement:** To use the system for free, **following our Patreon page is mandatory**.

     > 💎 **Why become a Patron?**
     > While the free version works great, our Patrons unlock premium AI models that are **at least 5x smarter**.
 They offer deeper reasoning, better memory retention, and more complex interactions compared to the free model.
-4. Open Minecraft and enter your world (with cheats and the Family Life+ addon enabled).
+5. Open Minecraft and enter your world (with cheats and the Family Life+ addon enabled).
-5. Type the following command in the chat:
+6. Type the following command in the chat:
     ```
     /connect localhost:3000
     ```
-6. That's it\!
+7. That's it\!
 Enjoy the addon.

 > **Important:** Only the **world's host** needs to have the client installed and run the `/connect` command.
 Other players don't need to do anything.